-Pin No. Pin Name Pin Function 28 vcc Controller power supply input.
-Connect this pin to 5V with an $1\mu\text{F}$ or greater ceramic capacitor for decoupling.
-29 IBIAS Internal bias current setting.
+Pin No. Pin Name Pin Function 29 IBIAS Internal bias current setting.
 Connect only a $100k\Omega$ resistor from this pin to GND to generate bias current for internal circuit.
 Place this resistor as close to the IBIAS pin as possible.
 30 COMPA Compensation node of the VDDNB controller.
 31 FBA Output voltage feedback input of VDDNB controller.
 This pin is the negative input of the error amplifier for the VDDNB controller.
 32 VSENA VDDNB controller voltage sense input.
 This pin is connected to the terminal of VDDNB controller output voltage.
 33, 36 ISENA2P, ISENA1P Positive current sense input of Channel 1 and 2 for VDDNB controller.
 34, 35 ISENA2N, ISENA1N Negative current sense input of Channel 1 and 2 for VDDNB controller.
 37 EN Controller enable control input.
 A logic high signal enables the controller.
 38 PGOODA Power good indicator for the VDDNB controller.
 This pin is an open-drain output.
 39 PGOOD Power good indicator for the VDD controller.
 This pin is an open-drain output.
 40 TONSETA VDDNB controller on-time setting.
 Connect this pin to the converter input voltage, VIN, through a resistor, RTONNB, to set the on-time of UGATE_VDDNB and also the output voltage ripple of VDDNB controller.
 41 PWMA2 PWM output for Channel 2 of VDDNB controller.
 46, 2, 42 BOOT1, BOOT2, BOOTA1 Bootstrap supply for high-side MOSFET.
-These pins power high-side MOSFET driver.
+This pin powers high-side MOSFET driver.
 47, 1, 43 UGATE1, UGATE2, UGATEA1 High-side gate driver outputs.
-Connect these pins to Gate of high-side MOSFET.
+Connect this pin to Gate of high-side MOSFET.
 48, 52, 44 PHASE1, PHASE2, PHASEA1 Switch nodes of high-side driver.
-Connect these pins to high-side MOSFET Source together with the low-side MOSFET Drain and the inductor.
+Connect this pin to high-side MOSFET source together with the low-side MOSFET drain and the inductor.
 49, 51, 45 LGATE1, LGATE2, LGATEA1 Low-side gate driver outputs.
-These pins drive the Gate of low-side MOSFET.
+This pin drives the gate of low-side MOSFET.
 50 PVCC Driver power.
-Connect this pin to GND by ceramic capacitor larger than $1\mu F$.
+Connect this pin to GND by ceramic capacitor larger than 1μF.
 53 (Exposed Pad) GND Ground.
 The exposed pad must be soldered to a large PCB and connected to GND for maximum power dissipation.